dhruvmewada15/k8s_assignment5/README.md

 ```
   Refer to pod-quota.yml

-  When trying to scale up worker pods, it does not scale up and only 1 pod keeps running.
+  When trying to scale up worker pods, it does not scale to 4 pods, rather worker deployment gets failed as it exceeds pod-quota of 5 pods in
+  the training namespace

 ```

 5. Install nginx ingress controller.